Kyle-Jeffrey-Reese/Website/content/authors/admin/_index.md

 I use this website to catalog code, keep track of notes and research papers, blog, and a wide variety of other things.
 Obviously feel free to explore!

-NOTE: I am currently making some changes as of 3/6/2022 and most pages are placeholders until I am ready to make additional changes.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/Resume.pdf" "newtab" >}}resumé{{< /staticref >}}.